How are you handling vaccinations for students and staff?

-How will the University enforce Community Standards and University Guidelines?
+How will the University enforce the COVID-19 Community Standards?

 How will the University report information about key metrics?